Input — Smart UI JavaScript API

 Specifies whether the user can enter text directly into the input field.
 When dropDownButtonPosition is set to 'left' or 'right', the readonly property controls the behavior of the input when a dataSource is provided:

-, the element functions as a ComboBox, allowing users to either select an option from the dropdown or type their own input. - If readonly is
+If readonly is false, the element functions as a ComboBox, allowing users to either select an option from the dropdown or type their own input.

 Default value